Edwin Hyland Cooper: Biography

 Edwin Cooper was by all accounts a fearless aerial photographer.
 Because of his audacity he was admitted as a charter member of the Gimper Club at the 94th Aero Squadron.
 To join this club, one had to do a stunt or be a true ace.
 There is a picture of these club members, taken in the summer of 1918, showing Cooper together with his friend, the American ace Eddie Rickenbacker.
 Shortly before the end of the Great War Cooper filmed a staged battle between Rickenbacker inside a SPAD and a captured German Hannover biplane.
 Judging from a report in the trade press, Cooper must have qualified for the Gimper Club not because he had shot down German planes but as a result of his remarkable stunts: "To get a proper focus, he would climb out of his seat in an airplane, slide out to the tail of the machine, and there complete his work.
 His weight had caused the tail to dip, and the pilot had to loop the loop several times to save their lives", the Bulletin of Photography reported in October 1918.

 Throughout his life Cooper remained active as a photographic reporter and lecturer.
 He served as a newspaper correspondent for the Christian Science Monitor and other papers.
 In 1939, he was sent by the American Olympic Committee to Finland.
 During the Second World War, Cooper reported on the Blitz in England and the Battle of Burma in his movie With G.I.
 Joe Around the World.

 On November 6, 1948, while fishing out on Silver Lake in Harrisville, New Hampshire, Edwin Cooper fell from his boat and was drowned.

-He was buried with full military honors at Arlington National Cemetery.
+He was buried at Arlington National Cemetery.